AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/map-components.md

 ## What you will build

 This chapter will inspect how the provided `Text` SPA component is mapped to the AEM `Text`component.
-A new `Image` SPA component will be created that can be used in the SPA and authored in AEM.
+A new `Image` SPA component is created that can be used in the SPA and authored in AEM.
 Out of the box features of the **Layout Container** and **Template Editor** policies will also be used to create a view that is a little more varied in appearance.

 ![Chapter sample final authoring](./assets/map-components/final-page.png)